SnoringCatGames/surfacer/addons/surfacer/README.md

 ### Nodes: Parsing a Godot `TileMap` into surfaces

-**NOTE**: The following algorithm assumes that the given `TileMap` only uses tiles with convex collision boundaries.
+> **NOTE:** The following algorithm assumes that the given `TileMap` only uses tiles with convex collision boundaries.

 #### Parse individual tiles into their constituent surfaces